Secret of Jhilmil Cave ( Gufa ): Living Legends near Neelkanth

 Where to Stay

-For accommodations, tourists typically stay in Rishikesh due to its proximity, offering a range from budget to luxury options.
-However, staying near Ganesh Gufa or near Neelkanth temple are options for those wishing to avoid traveling back after dark.
+However, staying near Ganesh Gufa or near Neelkanth temple are options for those wishing to stay there for more experience.
 Accommodations there are basic and may require negotiation with the owner for pricing and facilities.

 Suggested Read: Half-Day Gujjar Village Trek with Secret Waterfalls.